My Love Is Cool

 My Love Is Cool is the debut studio album by English alternative rock band Wolf Alice.
-It was released on 22 June 2015 in the United Kingdom by Dirty Hit and on 23 June 2015 in the United States by RCA Records.
+It was released on 22 June 2015 in the United Kingdom by Dirty Hit and a day later in the United States by RCA Records.
 The album includes the previously released singles "Bros" and "Fluffy" in re-recorded versions, and was preceded by the songs "Giant Peach" and "You're a Germ".
 The song "Moaning Lisa Smile", which originally appeared on the band's 2014 EP Creature Songs, peaked at number nine on the US Billboard Alternative Songs chart, and was also included on the US edition of the album.
 While not a single, the song "Silk" appeared on the soundtrack of T2 Trainspotting, peaking at number 39 on the Scottish charts in 2017.

+My Love Is Cool received positive reviews from critics and debuted at number two on the UK Albums Chart.
 The album was nominated for the 2015 Mercury Music Prize.
 On 19 August 2016, My Love Is Cool was reissued as a limited-edition box set, containing a 12-inch double gatefold vinyl of the album, 10-inch vinyl copies of the Blush and Creature Songs EPs, and a bonus CD of demos, B-sides and rarities.